vgribok/exiftool-mcp-server/README.md

 # Development and Testing from Source

-## Testing with Claude Desktop,
+## Testing with Claude Desktop

+### When Using Npm.org Package

+Use the following entry in the `claude_desktop_config.json`

+TBD

+### When Code Cloned from GitHub Locally

-Use the following development-time entry in Claude's `claude_desktop_config.json` (with appropriate repo path change):
+Use the following development-time - in case you have cloned the  entry in Claude's `claude_desktop_config.json` (with appropriate repo path change):

 ```json
 "Exiftool-agent": {